colin13-zz/rtCamp-wp-plugin/README.md

 # Travis Slider - Wordpress Plugin  🔌

-Travis Slider is light plugin with advanced settings and support all devices (Responsive) and RTL websites
+Travis Slider is light slideshow plugin with advanced settings and support all devices (Responsive) and RTL websites.
+The plugin is coded exclusively for test purposes as a rtCamp test task!

 ## Features